 - Have the students engage in service learning opportunities relevant to the course and journal about the experience.

 Green Sheets are independent, student-initiated Honors projects for non-Honors courses.
 In a nutshell, students develop a project to receive honors credit in a non-Honors course, and must submit a brief proposal (250 words) to the Honors Program for approval before Honors credit can be awarded.
 Students must be in the Honors Program in order to complete a Green Sheet.
-Faculty are not obligated to accept a student’s request for a Green Sheet.
+Faculty are encouraged to consider students’ requests to engage more deeply in a course via this process, but faculty are not obligated to accept a student’s request for a Green Sheet.

 Read more about Green Sheets here, including specific examples of student projects in links at the bottom of the Green Sheet page.